Funder: Robert Wood Johnson Foundation

-During this webinar, early childhood and Medicaid experts from Ohio, North Carolina, and the Head Start Program will highlight efforts used to support young children with development and learning needs throughout the pandemic.
-Panelists will also explore how states and communities can prepare to support the learning and social and emotional development of young children as they reenter early childhood and learning settings after local lockdown restrictions are lifted.
-It is the final webinar in a three-part webinar series focusing on opportunities for early childhood and Medicaid programs to better support families with young children in the current and post-pandemic environment.
+During this webinar, early childhood and Medicaid experts from Ohio, North Carolina, and the Head Start Program highlighted efforts used to support young children with development and learning needs throughout the pandemic.
+Panelists also explored how states and communities can address the learning and social and emotional development of young children as they reenter early childhood and learning settings after local lockdown restrictions are lifted.
+It was the final webinar in a three-part webinar series focusing on opportunities for early childhood and Medicaid programs to better support families with young children in the current and post-pandemic environment.

 I. Welcome and Introduction

 Speaker: Armelle Casau, PhD, Senior Program Officer, Center for Health Care Strategies; Gretchen Hammer, MPH, Public Leadership Group

 A. Casau welcomed participants and provided a brief overview of the webinar series and the Aligning Early Childhood and Medicaid project.
 G. Hammer introduced the importance of supporting early development and learning and introduce the speakers.

 II.
 Supporting Development and Learning Needs of Young Children During COVID and Beyond: Expert Panel